karthiksampath-igreendata/account-parent/README.md

 # account-parent

-The services are designed based on the microservice pattern CQRS(Command and Query Responsibility Segregation), where a separate service will be created for read operations and another service for create, update and delete operations.
+The services are designed based on the microservice pattern CQRS(Command and Query Responsibility Segregation).
+Command service for create, update & delete operations and query service for read operations.

 #account-query

 Swagger Url : http://localhost:5002/account-query/swagger-ui/index.html#/

-Based on the requirement query service have 2 api's, first one to get the list of accounts and the other one to get the transaction summary based on the account Id.
-DataLoader service has been included to load test data on service start-up in case of embedded db, otherwise MySQL can be used.
+As per the requirement, query service have 2 api's, one to get the list of accounts and the other to get the transaction summary based on the account Id.
+DataLoader service has been included to load test data on service start-up in case of embedded db, otherwise MySQL can be used (command service will load data in mysql in this case).

 #account-command